4 Tips For Your Post Lockdown Diet

-Following a structure not just for your day, but also your diet can help to make sure you’re not just eating out of boredom.
+Following a structure not just for your day, but also your diet can make sure you’re not just eating out of boredom.
 Without the confines of usual daily life, like work, gym workouts, family and social gatherings, it can be easy to let your usual diet and eating times slip.

 Tip #4: Keep Cravings and Stress Eating in Check

 Stress eating can be triggered by anxiety, sadness or even boredom.
 Stress causes an increase in cortisol, which can inhibit your body from processing carbohydrates and can increase your cravings for sugary foods.

 A sign of stress eating is when you reach for food even though you’re not physically hungry.
 If you find yourself eating every few hours, consider whether that hunger is real, or the result of boredom, stress of the situation or both in this case!

 Eating a diet that provides lots of fibre from fruit, vegetables, slow digesting carbs like lentils, chickpeas, nuts and seeds, can help slow down digestion and keep you feeling full for longer.
 High fibre foods provide a sustained energy release.